huggingface/lerobot/README.md

 docker compose build --build-arg POETRY_EXTRAS="aloha"
 ```

-Then enter the container with:
+Then enter the container with the following, and run lerobot scripts as you would locally:
 ```
 docker compose run --interactive lerobot
 ```